Iowa Assessments (Iowa Test)

 Listening:

-Sample question (read by adult):
+Sample item (read by adult):

 Jimmy loved to run races.
 He competed in many cross-country races and at the age of only 9 he won his first gold medal in a 5 mile race.
 His parents were proud of Jimmy, not just for winning, but for having such a passion for his sport.